wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/register-and-manage-customer-devices-with-connected-field-service/includes/2-device-registration-and-digital-twins.md

 ![Device Settings in CFS](../media/5-rg-unit2.png)

 **Reported Properties:**
-Reported Properties work hand and hand with Reported Properties.
+Reported Properties work hand in hand with Desired Properties.
 A reported property would be set by the device and Connected Field Service can read and query them.
 Unlike Tags and Desired Properties, Reported Properties are not defined in Connected Field Service.
 They can be retrieved when Device Data is pulled down into the application.

 For example:  After the Wi-Fi network and transmitting channel properties are set on a device we can pull the device data (manually or on a schedule) and the current reported properties will be displayed in Connected Field Service.
 This could be used to determine next steps in the application.